 Queen had no intention of releasing Another One Bites the Dust as a single.
 But then, Michael Jackson convinced them to do just that after a Los Angeles Concert.

-Do you know any fun or interesting facts about Queen?
-Let us know in the comments section below!
+Do you know any fun facts about Queen?
+Share them in the comments below!